2 million in Times Square for New Year's? Experts say no way

 Still and his colleagues perform detailed analyses when calculating precise crowd totals.
 But even using simple techniques, like measuring Times Square on a map and running a few calculations, it’s clear the numbers don’t get anywhere near 1 million.

-Times Square would hold about 51,000 people at a density of 3 people per square yard, Still said, or about 86,000 at 5 people per square yard.
-It might reach 120,000 if the crowd packed in at 7 people per square yard, but he said that density, involving people squished together front-to-back and shoulder-to-shoulder, is unlikely.
+Times Square would hold about 51,000 people at a density of 3 people per square meter, Still said, or about 86,000 at 5 people per square meter.
+It might reach 120,000 if the crowd packed in at 7 people per square meter, but he said that density, involving people squished together front-to-back and shoulder-to-shoulder, is unlikely.

 Those numbers don’t count people watching from hotel and office building windows or from penned-off areas farther away.
 They also don’t account for space taken up by stages, security apparatus and egress routes, where people would otherwise be able to stand.